prosper74/Go-database-connection/README.md

 ## Database Connection

-This is a Go prject showing the processes of connecting to a Postgres database
+A simple method of connecting a Go project to a database (Postgres is used in this project) using pgx package

 This project covers;